Death on the Nile: Film

 The novel was adapted into a 1978 feature film, Death on the Nile, starring Peter Ustinov for the first of his six appearances as Poirot.
 Others in the all-star cast included Bette Davis (Miss Van Schuyler), Mia Farrow (Jacqueline de Bellefort), Maggie Smith (Miss Bowers), Lois Chiles (Linnet Doyle), Simon MacCorkindale (Simon Doyle), Jon Finch (Mr Ferguson), Olivia Hussey (Rosalie Otterbourne), Angela Lansbury (Mrs Otterbourne), Jane Birkin (Louise), George Kennedy (Mr Pennington), Jack Warden (Dr Bessner), I. S. Johar (Mr Choudhury) and David Niven (Colonel Race).
 The screenplay differs slightly from the book, deleting several characters, including Cornelia Robson, Signor Richetti, Joanna Southwood, the Allertons, and Mr. Fanthorp.
 Tim Allerton is replaced as Rosalie's love interest by Ferguson.

-Another film adaptation, also called Death on the Nile, directed by and starring Kenneth Branagh, was released on February 11, 2022.
+Another film adaptation, also called Death on the Nile, directed by and starring Kenneth Branagh, was released on 11 February 2022.
 It is the follow-up to the 2017 film Murder on the Orient Express.
 Some characters and details are either omitted or differ from the novel, while the elements of the central murder remain unchanged.
-Bouc replaces the character of Tim Allerton, and he is joined by his mother, Euphemia.
+Tim Allerton's replacement is Bouc, who also has his mother Euphemia with him.
 Salome Otterbourne is now a jazz singer and no longer a drunk, while Rosalie is her niece whom she adopted.
 Bouc is the third person killed instead of Salome Otterbourne.
 Linnet's lawyer Andrew is now also her cousin, and Mrs. Van Schuyler and Miss Bowers are a lesbian couple.
 Mrs. Van Schuyler is also the godmother of Linnet.
 All the suspects are friends of the married couple who have invited them to their honeymoon celebration.
 A World War I romance is invented for Poirot, and it is hinted that Poirot and Otterbourne have romantic feelings for each other.
+It also stars Gal Gadot, Emma Mackey, Armie Hammer, Annette Bening, among other stars.

 Radio

 The novel was adapted as a five-part serial for BBC Radio 4 in 1997.
 John Moffatt reprised his role of Poirot.
 The serial was broadcast weekly from Thursday, 2 January to Thursday, 30 January from 10.00 am to 10.30 pm.
 All five episodes were recorded on Friday, 12 July 1996, at Broadcasting House.
-It was adapted by Michael Bakewell and directed by Enyd Williams.
+Enyd Williams was the director and Michael Bakewell was in charge of adapting it.